 We rely on the good faith efforts of our suppliers and subcontractors to provide us with reasonable representations of the processing facilities used to supply the necessary conflict minerals in our products.
-As a result of our inquiry via the Template, our suppliers and subcontractors reported to us a total of 119 smelters as sourcing 3TG.
-The table below1 summarizes the results of our inquiry with respect to each conflict mineral, indicating the percentage of reported smelters sourcing each metal which are CFS validated or, if not CFS validated, those which were actively engaged in the CFS program with a view towards becoming CFS validated ("Active Smelters").
+As a result of our inquiry via the Template, our suppliers and subcontractors reported to us a total of 139 smelters as sourcing 3TG during the 2015 calendar year.
+The table below summarizes the results of our inquiry with respect to each conflict mineral, indicating the percentage of reported smelters sourcing each metal which were CFS validated as of December 31, 2015 or, if not CFS validated as of such date, those which were actively engaged as of such date in the CFS program with a view towards becoming CFS validated ("Active Smelters").
 The table below also sets forth the percentage of Active Smelters which have been represented to us as sourcing their minerals either from recycled or scrap materials or from outside of the Covered Countries, as well as the percentage of Active Smelters in relation to which we have not been provided a declaration regarding country of origin or recycled or scrap sourcing.
 Information relating to CFS-validated smelters is extracted from the EICC database.
 Information relating to Active Smelters is extracted from the responses to the Template which we sent to our first tier suppliers and subcontractors (i.e., those with which we are in direct contact).
-The information presented in the below table is current as of December 31, 2014.
-Although we have received, and regularly continue to receive, updates to the information presented in this table, we have presented it as of December 31, 2014 in order to coincide with the scope of this Report relating to the 2014 calendar year.
+The information presented in the below table represents the state of affairs as of December 31, 2015, but should not be interpreted as necessarily having applied consistently throughout the entire 2015 calendar year.
+Although we have received, and regularly continue to receive, updates to the information presented in this table, we have presented it as of December 31, 2015 in order to coincide with the scope of this Report relating to the 2015 calendar year.

-1 For the purposes of this table, the references to "L1" and "L2" are modeled after the EICC due diligence framework.
-The legend provided by the EICC is as follows (for clarification for purposes of this Report, neither of the "L1" nor the "L2" categories identified by the EICC in its due diligence framework includes the DRC or any of the other Covered Countries.):
+$^{2}$ For the purposes of this table, the references to "L1" and "L2" are modeled after the EICC due diligence framework.
+The legend provided by the EICC is as follows (for clarification for purposes of this Report, neither of the "L1" nor the "L2" categories identified by the EICC in its due diligence framework includes the DRC or any of the other Covered Countries):

-[&]quot;L1" countries are those countries not identified as conflict regions or plausible areas of smuggling or export from these regions of conflict minerals.
+&quot;L1" countries are those countries not identified as conflict regions or plausible areas of smuggling or export from these regions of conflict minerals.

-[&]quot;L2" countries are known or plausible countries for the smuggling, export out of region or transit of conflict minerals.
+&quot;L2" countries are known or plausible countries for the smuggling, export out of region or transit of conflict minerals.

-Conflict mineral Number of smelters Percentage of smelters which were CFS validated as of December 31, 2014 (1) Percentage of smelters which were not CFS validated as of December 31, 2014 but were active in the CFS Program ("Active Smelters") Percentage of Active Smelters which have declared: (i) sourcing from L1/L2 countries or (ii) recycled or scrap sources (2) Percentage of Active Smelters which have not provided a declaration regarding country of origin or recycled/scrap sources
+Conflict mineral Number of smelters Percentage of smelters which were CFS validated as of December 31, 2015 (1) Percentage of smelters which were not CFS validated as of December 31, 2015 but were active in the CFS Program ("Active Smelters") Percentage of Active Smelters which have declared: (1) sourcing from L1/L2 countries or (ii) recycled or scrap sources (2) Percentage of Active Smelters for which we have not been provided with a declaration regarding country of origin or recycled/scrap sources

-Tantalum 24 100% 0% 0% 0%
+Gold 57 100% 0% N/A N/A

-Gold 44 100% 0% 0% 0%
+Tantalum 20 100% 0% N/A N/A

-Tin 33 63.6% 36.4% 63.6% 36.4%

-Tungsten 18 33.3% 66.7% 66.7% 33.3%
+Tin 47 97.9% 2.1% 0.0% 100.0%

+Tungsten 15 100.0% 0.0% N/A N/A

-- (1) Based on EICC CFS program - (2) Based on information represented by suppliers and subcontractors - L1/L2 countries declared are Brazil, Indonesia, Bolivia, Poland and China - L1/L2 countries declared are Australia, Bolivia, Canada, Portugal, Russia, Spain and China
+(1) Based on EICC CFS program

+(2) Based on information represented by suppliers and subcontractors